France, Intermediary

 923317900

-Welcome to December’s edition of Bonds in Brief, our monthly assessment of risks and opportunities within bond markets for fixed income investors.
+Welcome to June’s edition of Bonds in Brief, our monthly assessment of risks and opportunities within bond markets for fixed income investors.
 Each month, we explore material macro changes and how best to navigate the latest risks and opportunities we see within bond markets.

 Key points